disnet/disnet.github.com/_posts/2012-07-18-memory-checking-in-low-level-javascript.markdown

 Then compile your LLJS code with the `-m` flag:

 {% highlight bash %}
-bin/ljc -m your_file.ljs
+bin/ljc -m -o your_file.js your_file.ljs
 {% endhighlight %}

 and run it:

 {% highlight bash %}
-node --harmony-proxies your_file.ljs
+node --harmony-proxies your_file.js
 {% endhighlight %}

 As you can see the memory checker uses [Proxies][proxy], which node/V8